errakeshm/jab-tracker/cowin/README.md

 - This is a POC Spring based application that provides the following:
     - API : An API that consumes the COWIN Open API and provides you with various filter option
-    - Batch Job : Batch Application that would keep track of slot availability
+    - Batch Job : Batch Application that would keep track of slot availability.
+Also alerts the user with an alarm sound incase of availability.
-    - Messaging Based solution (In Progress) : Alert the user on that mobile device
+    - Messaging Based solution (In Progress)

 * * *